paulaamaya/notebook-c/README.md

 Range of unsigned char: 0 to 255
 ```

-The value of an integer can be specified in octal or hexadecimal instead of decimal:
+The value of an integer can be specified in binary, octal or hexadecimal instead of decimal:
+- A leading `0b` on an integer constant means binary representation. (e.g. `37 == 0b100101`)
-- A leading `0` on an integer constant means octal (e.g. `31 == 037`)
+- A leading `0` on an integer constant means octal representation. (e.g. `31 == 037`)
 - A leading `0X` means hexadecimal (e.g `31 == 0X1f`)
 - These can also be followed by `L` to make them `long` and `U` to make them `unsigned` (e.g. 15 == `0XFUL` is an `unsigned long` constant)